Hayoumi/Minecraft-View-Model-Customizer/readme.md

 - Adjust sliders to customize your viewmodel
 - Click ⟲ to reset individual settings
 - Click "Reset All" to restore defaults
-- Settings save automatically on close
+- Settings save automatically in real-time

-## 🔧 Configuration

-All settings are stored in `.minecraft/config/viewmodel-customizer.json` and persist between sessions(soon).

 ## 📸 Preview